cs50nestm/web/simulation/README.md

 ## Step1: Take a look at this Virus Simulation

-Take a look at this example of exponential growth (intro.cs50nestm.net/virus).
-This animation was inspired by Mr. Sullivan, who teaches computer science to NEST+m middle schoolers, who was in turn inspired by an article in the Washington Post (https://www.washingtonpost.com/graphics/2020/world/corona-simulator/).
+Take a look at this example of [exponential growth](https://intro.cs50nestm.net/virus).
+This animation was inspired by Mr. Sullivan, who teaches computer science to NEST+m middle schoolers, who was in turn inspired by an article in the [Washington Post](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/).

 ## Step2: